mongodb/docs/source/includes/backup-restore-output-fields.rst

    * - clusterId
      - string
-     - Unique identifier of the :term:`cluster` that the restore job represents.
+     - Unique identifier of the cluster that the restore job represents.

    * - created